fasttime/JScrewIt/Features.md

 _Available in Firefox._
 <a name="V8_SRC"></a>
 ### `V8_SRC`
-A string representation of native functions typical for the V8 engine, but also found in Edge.
+A string representation of native functions typical for the V8 engine, but also found in Edge.<br>
 Remarkable traits are the lack of characters in the beginning of the string before "function" and a single whitespace before the "\[native code\]" sequence.

 _Available in Chrome, Edge, Opera, Android Browser and Node.js._